All Episodes

 Why not?

-You know, I love these people in their creative idea.
+You know, I love these people and their creative ideas.

-Now the problem is, see, if I were to do it, you're gonna come knocking on a door demanding a royalty payment.
+Now, the problem is, see, if I were to do it, you're going to come knocking on the door demanding a royalty payment.

-Maybe not in a rush review, because those are devoted to American history, but perhaps there's another vehicle for that.
+Maybe not in a rush revere because those are devoted to American history, but perhaps there's another vehicle for that.

 There's always going to be an America.